2Cost of living in Canada at a glance

 Most expensive cities in Canada

-Most newcomers settle in one of Canada’s three biggest cities—Toronto (population 6.4 million), Montreal (population 4.3 million) and Vancouver (population 2.7 million).
+Most newcomers settle in one of Canada’s three biggest cities—Toronto (GTA) (population 6.7 million), Montreal (population 4.3 million) and Vancouver (population 2.7 million).
 Despite their comparatively smaller size, Calgary, Edmonton and Victoria are also expensive.
 Good news, there are other cities in Canada that are cheaper!
 For a lower cost of living, you could consider Quebec City, Halifax or Regina.
 Ottawa, the national capital, remains surprisingly affordable despite a housing market on the rise.

 Don’t forget to explore Canada before settling in a city!
 Read some of our travel tips for inspiration.